BSc, MSc (Bangalore)

 Dr. Kushalappa is a Plant Pathologist.
-His current research focus is to identify plant biotic stress resistance genes through forward and reverse genetics, and use these genes/alleles to replace the susceptible genes/alleles in elite or new cultivars, based on cisgenetic engineering (gene transfer between sexually compatible plants), using CRISPR-Cas9 systems, to increase the genetic diversity of crop plants.
+His current research focus is to identify plant biotic stress resistance genes through forward and reverse genetics, and use these genes/alleles to replace the susceptible genes/alleles in commercial or new cultivars, based on cisgenetic engineering (gene transfer between sexually compatible plants), using CRISPR-Cas9 systems, to increase the genetic diversity of crop plants.

 Yogendra KN, Pushpa D, Mosa K, Kushalappa AC, Murphy A and Mosquera T. 2014.
 Quantitative resistance in potato leaves to late blight associated with induced hydroxycinnamic acid amides.
 Functional and Integrative Genomics.
 14:285–298.

 Pushpa D, Yogendra K, Gunnaiah R, Kushalappa AC and Murphy A. 2014.
 Identification of late blight resistance related metabolites and genes in potato through non-targeted metabolomics.
 Plant Molecular Biology Reporter.
 32:584-595.

 Chamarthi S, Kundan K, Gunnaiah R, Kushalappa AC, Dion Y, Choo TM.
 2014.
 Identification of fusarium head blight resistance related metabolites specific to doubled-haploid lines in barley.
 European J. Plant Pathology.
 138: 67-78.